Menu

 Donny Cheatham

-Donny Cheatham, Digital Marketing Specialist, comes to Q&A with experience in many different fields and a B.A. from Southeast Missouri State University.
-He specializes in programmatic advertising, social media management, photography, strategy, and content creation, in addition to maintaining websites.
-Donny works with our clients to increase their social presence, promote meetings and events, and help maintain consistent online communication to members.
+Donny Cheatham, Digital Marketing Specialist, comes to Q&A with a diverse background and a B.A. from Southeast Missouri State University.
+His experience includes newspaper ad team management, sales, and various forms of print and digital marketing.
+Donny specializes in programmatic advertising, social media management, photography, strategy, and content creation, in addition to maintaining websites.

 Q: Do you have any pets?